radiac/django-tagulous/README.rst

 Features
 ========

-* Easy to install - simple requirements, just drops into your site
+* Easy to install - simple requirements, simple syntax, lots of options
+* Based on ForeignKey and ManyToManyField, so it's easy to query
-* Autocomplete support built in - uses Select2, easy to customise
+* Autocomplete support built in, if you want it
-* Multiple independent tag fields on a single model
+* Supports multiple independent tag fields on a single model
-* Ability to share tags between tag fields
+* Can be used as a user-customisable CharField with choices
-* Support for trees of nested tags for categorisation
+* Supports trees of nested tags, for detailed categorisation
 * All the other features you'd expect a tagging library to have

 Version 0.7.0, requires Django 1.4 or later.